Mean Field Portfolio Games with Epstein-Zin Preferences: Introduction

 The remainder of the paper is organized as follows.
 Section 2 recalls the single player benchmark model with Epstein-Zin utility along with its game-theoretic extensions.
 Section \ref{sec:one-to-one} establishes a one-to-one correspondence between the Nash equilibrium and the solution to a certain BSDE.
 The sufficient condition—showing that a solution to the BSDE yields a Nash equilibrium—is presented in Section~\ref{sec:sufficient}.
 The necessary condition—showing that any Nash equilibrium must correspond to a BSDE solution—is developed in Section~\ref{sec:necessary}.
 The uniqueness of the Nash equilibrium result is established in Section~\ref{sec:uniqueness}.
 In Section~\ref{sec:existence}, we provide a closed-form expression for the equilibrium investment and consumption strategy in a deterministic setting.
+Last but not least, in Section \ref{sec:power} we recover the necessary characterization of the best response in the power utility setting and further demonstrate the power of our approach.